mickem/nscp-docs/reference/check/CheckExternalScripts.rst

     **Sample**::

         # WRAPPED SCRIPTS SECTION
-        # A list of wrapped scripts (ie. using the template mechanism)
+        # A list of wrapped scripts (ie. scruts using a template mechanism).
+The template used will be defined by the extension of the script.
         [/settings/external scripts/wrapped scripts]